Jouri-IT/holbertonschool-hbnb/part1/documentation.md

 ### 3.2 Entity Descriptions

 **User**
 A registered account on the platform — first name, last name, email, password, plus an `is_admin` flag to tell regular users apart from admins.
-Users can register, update their own profile, and be deleted.
-One user can own several places and write several reviews.
+Users inherit core lifecycle actions from BaseModel One user can own several places and write several reviews.

 **Place**
 A property listing created by a user — title, description, price, latitude, longitude.
 Every place has exactly one owner.
-Places support the usual create/update/delete/list operations, can have any number of amenities attached, and can receive any number of reviews.
+Places support core lifecycle actions alongside a specific list_by_place() method, can have any number of amenities attached, and can receive any number of reviews.

 **Review**
 Feedback a user leaves on a place they've stayed at — a rating and a comment.
-Every review points to exactly one place and one user.
-Reviews can be created, updated, deleted, and listed per place.
+Every review points to exactly one place (place_id) and one user (user_id).
+Reviews can be created, updated, deleted, and listed per place via list_by_place().

 **Amenity**
 A feature a place can offer — Wi-Fi, parking, a pool, whatever.
 Just a name and a description.
-Amenities exist independently of any specific place and support their own create/update/delete/list operations.
+Amenities support core lifecycle actions and can be listed via list_amenities().

 ### 3.3 Relationships